Et Tu Restes Lyrics in English Tim Dup

 The storms and the snow

-When the heat takes hold
+When the heat lays siege

-Regardless of the colors
+Whatever the colors

 The seasons, the outlines

-From the sap to your flowers
+From sap to your flowers

-And you remain
+And you stay

-You read like a circle
+You link up like a circle

-From your earth to sky woods
+From your woods, earth to sky

 And you give the moon

-The appearance of a chapel
+The air of a chapel

-You have seen what lasts
+You've seen what lasts

-What is, what passes
+What's here, what passes

 The creaks, the cracks

-Life beneath the surface
+Life under the surface

-Where shelters are illuminated
+Where shelters light up

-Silent in the autumn
+Silent in autumn

 Under the dancing leaves